Hell Town RV Park

 The time she mentioned Shayd to her psychiatrist, he pulled out his prescription pad and wrote an order for Risperdal.
 When she walked out of his office, the wind snatched the prescription from her fist and issued the warning, do not take.
 Chetan or Singer, she guessed.
 She vowed that day to never touch alcohol or drugs again.
 Unless, she wanted to die.

-Faced with what she’d experienced last night, she relived how the drugs and alcohol made her feel.
+Faced with what she’d experienced last night, she reminded herself how the drugs and alcohol made her feel.
 They eased everything.
 Made what she thought she was—haunted, crazy, and disturbed—bearable.
 Her dosed mental state convinced her everyone else was a bit mad, not just her.

 In the end, however, she knew differently.
 She knew no one saw what she saw.
 Experienced what she experienced.
 Or felt what she felt.
 She saw no real value, for her, in the drugs and alcohol.
 It would all still be there whenever she came down off the meds.
 Plus, her behavior was responsible for making her husband and daughter miserable.
 She’d never do that again.